 Elbrus Overview - Highest Point in Europe

 With more than 20 years of experience on Elbrus and nearly 100% summit success, Alpine Ascents' expertise in logistics and guides makes for an unsurpassed program.
-While travel to Russia can be cumbersome with many logistical hurdles, we take great care to pre-plan the small details, giving you and our expert guides (once again, Vern Tejas scheduled to lead our 2014 climbs) an excellent chance to reach the summit of Europe's highest peaks.
+While travel to Russia can be cumbersome with many logistical hurdles, we take great care to pre-plan the small details, giving you and our expert guides (Vern Tejas or Willie Benegas are scheduled to lead our 2015 climbs) an excellent chance to reach the summit of Europe's highest peaks.
 Providing extra summit days, multiple reservations at high camp, an excellent staff of Russian guides and a keen sense of how to care for our climbers helps us bridge the gap from daunting task to well-executed journey.

 Unlike other outfitters, who may rush you in and out of Russia, we take the time to properly acclimatize and to visit the grand cities of St. Petersburg and Moscow.
 Dynamic in both region and terrain, Mt.
 Elbrus stands as a watchtower between the great masses of Europe and Asia.
 Elbrus is a large, double-coned volcano whose twin summits vary by about 65 feet.

 Our Elbrus program is open to any climber who has successfully completed our Mt.
 Rainier program, or a similar program.
 This journey begins with acclimatization along well-traveled trails, which wind endlessly through the foothills of the Caucasus.
 En route, we interact with the local people as we wander through the villages and markets that pepper the mountain's lower region.
 Once we have established high camp, we prepare for an early morning departure to the West Summit (the higher of the twin peaks).
 The route ascends 1000m of moderate snow climbing to the saddle.
 From there, we turn west and head up 300m of steeper terrain, finally reaching the summit plateau.
 See day-to-day itinerary